The Best Remote Desktop Managers

 4. RoyalTS Built for smaller help desks and features a wide array of tools and integrations.

-5. mRemoteNG An open-source remote desktop connection manager.
+5. mRemoteNG Open-source remote desktop connection manager.

 The best remote desktop managers